2022 T1 League finals

-The 2022 T1 League Finals was the championship series of the T1 League's 2021–22 season and conclusion of the season's playoffs.
+The 2022 T1 League finals was the championship series of the T1 League's 2021–22 season and conclusion of the season's playoffs.
 The best-of-seven final series was played by the winners of the semifinals series.
 Due to the COVID-19 pandemic in Taiwan, the finals series changed to best-of-five series.
 The finals series started on May 31 and ended on June 4.
 The series was matched by Kaohsiung Aquas and Taichung Wagor Suns.
 On June 4, the Kaohsiung Aquas defeated the Taichung Wagor Suns, 3–0, winning the 2021–22 season championship.
+Hu Long-Mao of the Kaohsiung Aquas was named the Finals MVP.